Mirza Ismail: Personal life

-Ismail married Zeebundeh Begum Shirazi.
-She was a poet who publish ten volumes of religious nowhas (or hymns) called Baiz e Shakira.
-The couple three children: a son, Humayun Mirza; and two daughters, Shah Taj Begum Khaleeli and Gauhar Taj Begum Namazie.
+Ismail married his maternal first-cousin Zeebundeh Begum Shirazi.
+She was the daughter of his mother, Begum Sanaa Shirazi's brother Mirza Shirazi.
+She was a poet who publish ten volumes of religious nowhas (or hymns) called Baiz-e-Shakira.
+The couple had three children: a son, Humayun Mirza; and two daughters, Shah Taj Begum Khaleeli and Gauhar Taj Begum Namazie.

 Ismail inspired many in the family to live a life in the service of the country.
 His son Humayun Mirza who would become Diwan of Banganpalli.
 Post-independence, he would serve as a diplomat for a short stint before being transferred back to Delhi.
 He became a key advisor for the layout and administrative systems of the Ministry of External Affairs, which earned him a Padma Shri.

-Ismail's grandson from Shah Taj Begum, Akbar Mirza Khaleeli, joined the Indian Foreign Service served as senior diplomat and advisor to the Indian government on Middle-Eastern affairs for many years after his retirement.
+Ismail's grandson from Shah Taj Begum, Akbar Mirza Khaleeli, joined the Indian Foreign Service served as senior diplomat and advisor to the Indian government on Middle Eastern affairs for many years after his retirement.
+Shah Taj Begum's daughter, Ameneh, was married to Mirza Ali Ispahani from the House of Ispahani.
+He was the son of Mirza Mahmood Ispahani, the younger brother of both Mirza Ahmad Ispahani and Mirza Abol Hassan Ispahani.

 Ismail's nephews left India at the time of partition, dividing the family to serve Pakistan instead.
 Agha Shahi became Foreign Minister, and Agha Hilaly a senior diplomat.

 Ismail's granddaughter from Gauhar Taj Namazie, Shakereh, was murdered in 1991.
 The murderer was convicted with life imprisonment.

+His great-grandson Fouaad Mirza is an Indian Olympic equestrian.